 - Break dried chilies into half.
 Shake off seeds and soak in warm water for 20 minutes.
 Drain and pat dry with paper towels.

-- Add Szechuan peppercorn and marinated chicken and fry for another 3 to 4 minutes.
+- Add ground Szechuan pepper and marinated chicken and fry for another 3 to 4 minutes.

 - Pour sauce mixture over chicken.
 Sauce will become thick and bubbly.
 Stir to get chicken well coated with the sauce.